thelightdesigner/ScuffedWalls/README.md

   - Type in the generated SW file, saving refreshes the program automatically.
 Or hitting R in the console window.

 *Windows will probably bother you about this being malware.
 If you dont trust it clone the repo and build it yourself.*

+If everything doesnt work and your in a country that uses , as the decimal symbol, changing regional settings is a common fix.

 More info on Functions & Practical usage can be found [`here`](https://github.com/thelightdesigner/ScuffedWalls/blob/main/Functions.md)